kaorahi/lizgoban/README.md

 on Mac or Linux.
 The latter option overwrites the former one in the second example.

+(In addition, LizGoban reads external/config.json if it exists.
+But this is experimental and may be changed in future.)

 #### To use KataGo and its score/ownership estimations:

 Set KataGo like the above config.json and select it in [Preset] menu.
 See "KataGo" section in [Help] menu for details.